Luis Robert Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in MLB.
+- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 24th in MLB.

-- The Rangers' 4.20 team ERA ranks 16th among all league pitching staffs.
+- The Rangers have a 4.17 team ERA that ranks 16th among all league pitching staffs.

-- Rangers pitchers combine to surrender 121 total home runs at a rate of 1.1 per game (to rank 13th in the league).

 © 2023 Data Skrive.
 All rights reserved.